Holiday Lights Celebration

-With your help, we have provided comfort and a home away from home for thousands of patients and their families.
-Your support is the key to the success of this wonderful program.
-We could not have made it this far without you!
+The Hospitality Houses would not be here without your support.
+You impacted the lives of more than 200 guests in the last year alone!
+With your help, we have provided comfort and a home away from home for thousands of patients and their families over the last 18 years.
+We could not have made it this far without your generosity.

-Our guests find “generous and friendly treatment” through free lodging, food, rest and, most of all, companionship for the journey as they deal with stressful times and difficult diagnoses.
-Each year we are challenged to raise funds to maintain our Hospitality Houses and ensure that all of our guests are provided the very best hospitality we can give.
+At the Houses, our guests find free lodging, food, rest and, most of all, companionship for the journey as they deal with stressful times and difficult diagnoses.
+Each year we must raise the funds to maintain our Hospitality Houses and ensure that all of our guests are provided the very best hospitality we can give.

 A $1.5 million endowment is being created to support the Manly and CALM houses in perpetuity.
-Unless otherwise designated, your contribution to the 2013 Holiday Lights for Health campaign will help build this endowment.
-Your gift ensures the compassionate service of the Hospitality Houses will always be available to the patients and families who need it now and in the future.
+Unless otherwise designated, your contribution to the 2014 Holiday Lights for Health campaign will help build this endowment.
+Your gift ensures the Hospitality Houses will always be available to the patients and families who need it.

 Won’t you join us, please?
-A donation to the Holiday Lights campaign is a unique and wonderful way to honor friends and loved ones during this season of giving.
+A donation to the Holiday Lights campaign is a wonderful way to honor friends, co-workers, and loved ones during this season of giving.
 We’ll share your generosity by sending special honorarium or memorial cards to whomever you designate when you make your gift.